facebook/react-native-website/docs/navigatorios.md

 title: NavigatorIOS
 ---

+DEPRECATED - use one of the available third party library for navigations, such as [React Navigation](navigation.md#react-navigation) or [react-native-navigation](https://github.com/wix/react-native-navigation).

 `NavigatorIOS` is a wrapper around [`UINavigationController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UINavigationController_Class/), enabling you to implement a navigation stack.
 It works exactly the same as it would on a native app using `UINavigationController`, providing the same animations and behavior from UIKit.

 As the name implies, it is only available on iOS.
 Take a look at [`React Navigation`](https://reactnavigation.org/) for a cross-platform solution in JavaScript, or check out either of these components for native solutions: [native-navigation](http://airbnb.io/native-navigation/), [react-native-navigation](https://github.com/wix/react-native-navigation).